kmjennison/dfp-prebid-setup/README.md

-# DFP Prebid Setup Tool
+# DFP Setup Tool for Prebid
-Quick, automated DFP line item generator for [Prebid.js](http://prebid.org/)
+An automated DFP line item generator for [Prebid.js](http://prebid.org/)

 ## Overview
 When setting up Prebid, your ad ops team often has to create [hundreds of line items](http://prebid.org/adops.html) in Doubleclick.

-This project automates line item creation for new header bidding partners.
-It aims to solve the typical use case: one order per header bidding partner, one line item per price bucket, and standard Prebid key-value targeting.
+This tool automates setup for new header bidding partners.
+You define the advertiser, placements, and Prebid settings; then, it creates an order with one line item per price level, attaches creatives, and sets placement and Prebid key-value targeting.

 ## Getting Started